Pedagogical Partnership Program (PPP)

 The Pedagogical Partnership Programme (PPP) is a signature programme

 of the LLI that promotes students’ valuable expertise as learners and involves them directly in improving their educational experiences.
 Students partner with faculty or staff members for an entire semester on projects to create more impactful, relevant, and inclusive learning and teaching opportunities at LUMS.
-Students are paid a monthly stiped, or in some cases get course credit through the Syed Ahsan Ali and Syed Maratib Ali School of Education (SOE) for their partnership work.
+Students are paid a monthly stipend, or in some cases get course credit through the Syed Ahsan Ali and Syed Maratib Ali School of Education (SOE) for their partnership work.

 Impact

 Since 2020, 160 faculty and students have proposed and carried out 65+ different partnership projects sponsored by LLI.
-In Fall 2021, a new undergraduate course was piloted at SOE which involved 18 additional partnerships focused on undergraduate students observing teaching and giving feedback to faculty partners who came from all 5 schools.
+In Fall 2021, a new undergraduate course was piloted at SOE, which involved 18 additional partnerships focused on undergraduate students observing teaching and giving feedback to faculty partners who came from all 5 schools.

 Over the past year, these partnerships have led to several important developments: